coreboot/coreboot/util/liveiso/description.md

   Will be usable from the next NixOS release.
 - Generate customized bootloader configs; FILO is WIP
 - Add coreboot toolchain
+- Switch to `programs.neovim` when the module is fixed.